Cincinnati vs. Houston NCAA Football Odds, Plays and Insights | December 4, 2021

 Over/Under Insights

-- Houston's games have gone over 53 points in seven of 12 chances this season.

-- The two teams combine to score 78.4 points per game, 25.4 more than the total in this contest.
+- The combined points per game average of the two teams, 78.4, is 25.4 points greater than Saturday's over/under.

-- This contest's over/under is 17.4 points above the 35.6 these two squads combine to allow per game this season.
+- This contest's total is 17.4 points greater than the 35.6 these two squads combine to surrender per game this season.

-- The average total in Bearcats games this season is 54.8, 1.8 points more than Saturday's over/under of 53.
+- The Bearcats and their opponents have scored an average of 54.8 points per game in 2021, 1.8 more than Saturday's total.

-- In 2021, games involving the Cougars have averaged a total of 55.4 points, 2.4 more than the set over/under in this contest.
+- The 53-point over/under for this game is 2.4 points below the 55.4 points per game average total in Cougars games this season.

 Cincinnati Stats and Trends

-- Cincinnati has played 12 games, with seven wins against the spread.
+- In Cincinnati's 12 games this year, it has seven wins against the spread.

-- The Bearcats are 4-5 ATS when favored by 10.5 points or more this season.
+- This season, the Bearcats have an against the spread record of 4-5 in their nine games as a favorite of 10.5 points or more.

-- Cincinnati's games this year have eclipsed the over/under five times in 12 opportunities (41.7%).
+- Cincinnati's games this year have hit the over on five of 12 set point totals (41.7%).

-- Cincinnati is 7-5 against the spread and 12-0 overall in games when it scores more than 19.8 points.
+- Cincinnati is 7-5 against the spread and 12-0 overall this season when the team notches more than 19.8 points.

 - The Bearcats have turned the ball over 19 times this season, three fewer than the Cougars have forced (22).